Rule # 25 : There is Evil in the world

 Rule # 51: Somethings are worth dying for..

-You have a legacy in our extended family where one great grandfather was a machine gunner in the the world war II and another great grandfather a prisoner of the Japanese in the Philippians, and a survivor of the Bataan death march.
-A legacy of men you sacrificed the full measure of their youth and risked everything for the freedoms we have as a country.
+In our family, you carry a powerful legacy.
+One great-grandfather was a machine gunner in World War II.
+Another was a prisoner of the Japanese in the Philippines and survived the Bataan Death March.
+These were men who sacrificed the full measure of their youth and risked everything for the freedoms we enjoy today.

-Two days later our President traded spies from Cuba for a prisoner.
-Our President told us that keeping Cuba isolated, was a failed policy and the brutal dictatorship that kills thousands and suppressed virtually every human right was not going to change and we would just have to accept them as they are..evil, but with really good cigars and beautiful beaches.
-He gave up the fight because it was too hard, and the cigars too good.
+Two days later, our President traded spies for a prisoner and announced that Cuba’s brutal dictatorship—a regime that has killed thousands and suppressed virtually every human right—would remain as it is.
+We would simply accept them… evil, but with good cigars and beautiful beaches.
+He gave up the fight because it was too hard and the temptations too good.

-Kids it does matter.
-Somethings as your grandfathers and great-grand fathers have taught us things matter.
-Sometimes protecting our freedoms are worth the cost, no matter how great and painful.
+Kids, it does matter.
+Your grandfathers and great-grandfathers taught us that some things are worth the cost—no matter how great or painful.

 Sometimes it does matter.